CordanaEcosystem/nutrition-table-extractor/readme.md

 Important: Please have a look at the higher level issue in Robotoff: https://github.com/openfoodfacts/robotoff/issues/372 This is an old model and we have made progress since then.
+# Cordana dev setup
+-first install all the dependancies with```pip install Pillow pytesseract opencv-python-headless easydict cython scipy protobuf tensorflow-macos matplotlib Django python-dotenv typsesense```
+-then goto nutrition-table-extractor/process_product and check whether .env file is there or not .if not create one and enter credentials
+-now run the following command```python manage.py runserver 0.0.0.0:8000```

 # off-nutrition-table-extractor
 This repository is the accumulation of all the work done during Google Summer of Code 2018.